A quiet, angry rally in Seattle for pregnant woman who was killed

 It’s a four-block, maybe six-minute walk from the CVS to the Kwons’ restaurant.

 The 300 who gathered began their trek to pay their respects, the crowd stretching out over a block.
-A patrol car and officers on bicycle followed along to keep traffic away.
+A patrol car and officers on bicycles followed along to keep traffic away.

 Keilman talked to the crowd, urged them to sign a list with their contact information “to stay involved.”
 Seattle police Chief Adrian Diaz showed up and stood on the sidelines.
 He talked about making sure the Kwon family gets the support it needs.
 Asked about the City Council, Diaz demurred.